magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

 As Alice drops files into her GUI, Bob's side waits for confirmation.
 Several files could be in this state.
-Whenever Bob clicks "accept" on a file, his client answers with an `OfferAccept` message and Alice's client starts sending the file.
+Whenever Bob clicks "accept" on a file, his client answers with an `OfferAccept` message and Alice's client starts sending data records (the content of the file).
 If Bob were to click "reject" then his client would answer with an `OfferReject` and Alice's client would close the subchannel.

-When they are done, the session is closed, the Dilation channel is stopped, the mailbox is closed and no more files may be transferred.
+XXX what if Bob is bored and clicks "cancel" on a file?

+Alice and Bob may exchange severl files at different times in either direction.
+As they wrap up the call, Bob close his GUI client which closes the mailbox (and Dilated connection).
+Alice's client sees the mailbox close.
+Alice's GUI tells her that Bob is done and finishes the session; she can no longer drop or add files.